asreview/asreview/docs/source/lab/project_create.rst

 ------

-Once you have selected a dataset and optionally added tags, changed the model, or searched prior knowledge you can click on *Screen* to start the review.
+Once you have selected a dataset and optionally added tags, changed the model, or searched for prior knowledge, you can click on *Screen* to start the review.
 For more tips on how to screen records, see :doc:`screening`.